-If you are a member of my homebased group in Facebook, chances are, you have heard me a million times saying that in order for the beginners to start working online, they have to start by creating a profile in Upwork.
+If you are a member of my home-based group on Facebook, chances are, you have heard me a million times saying that in order for the beginners to start working online, they have to start by creating a profile on Upwork.
 If you are not a member yet, please click this link and join.

 A little background: I started working online when Upwork was still oDesk.
 Back then there were no limits in sending applications and they were a little more relaxed in approving profiles of beginners.
 Sadly, that changed when oDesk had a merger with Elance, another freelancing platform that was prevalent during the time I started.

-Upwork and Elance are the two biggest freelancing marketplace during that time, oDesk being founded in 2003 and Elance on 1999.
+Upwork and Elance are the two biggest freelancing marketplaces during that time, oDesk being founded in 2003 and Elance in 1999.
 They announced the merger last December 18, 2013.
 Eighteen months after their announcements, the merger took effect.

 oDesk was heavily upgraded and rebranded, while it was announced that Elance will be phased out for a couple of years.
 As of writing, you can still log in to the existing profiles there and access the files.
 But there is a warning that says you can’t look for work or post jobs anymore.

 Obviously, you have to have a long term contract or have been working and earning a lot before you enjoy the 5% service fee benefit.
-That is a good news for those who have been working for years and have accumulated more than $10,000 from on client.
-But for freelancers like me who heavily depended on several fixed price projects and don’t really have long term clients, this is bad news.
+That is good news for those who have been working for years and have accumulated more than $10,000 from one client.
+But for freelancers like me who heavily depended on several fixed-price projects and don’t really have long term clients, this is bad news.
 This took effect last June 2016, a lot of freelancers I know left Upwork and looked for other ways to acquire clients.

 So, if freelancers are leaving and it doesn’t seem that Upwork changed for the better, why am I instructing beginners to still create a profile with them?
 Well, because of the merger, oDesk and Elance was able to centralize 8 million registered users into one big freelance marketplace, which is Upwork.
 If it is that big, then where else would you start?